Texas NCLEX Application Guide: FAQ about TX NCLEX

 - NCLEX PN - for practical and vocational nurses who have acquired a diploma in Licensed Vocational Nursing or a License in Practical Nursing.

-How long does it take to process the NCLEX Texas application for foreign educated nurses, and how much does it cost?
+How long does it take to process the NCLEX for foreign educated nurses, and how much does it cost?

-In the State of Texas, the NCLEX exam application process will take 6 to 8 months to complete and the NCLEX fees range from $1,200.00 to $1,300.00 until the quick result phase.
+In the State of Texas, the NCLEX exam application or the Texas Nursing License application process will take 6 to 8 months to complete and the NCLEX fees range from $1,200.00 to $1,300.00 until the quick result phase.

 How long after passing NCLEX to get a nursing license in Texas?